jtrimm007/xenial/ReadMe.txt

 - Added photographs and better descriptions about with the plugin does to the ReadMe.txt file.

 1.1.3
-- sitemap module added to generate sitemaps to be crawed weekly
+- sitemap module added to generate sitemaps to be crawled weekly

+1.1.4
+- bug fixes

+1.1.5
+- Youtube video added
+- readme file corrected

+1.1.6
+- database updated
+- fill form with information form database

+1.1.7
+- removed var_dump testing

+1.1.8
+- Fixed the bug limited the amount of blog post showing.

+1.1.9
+- Fixed variable not declared bugs.
+- Removed lazyload feature.

+1.1.10
+- upload custom logo added

 == Custom Schema Structured Data Features ==